marcellusfarias/dotnet-webapi-template/README.md

 When the backend is done, I will start creating the UI.
 Probably using React and Typescript, but will consider Blazor.

 When doint it, need to implement further Authentication pieces.
 As mentioned on "Authentication and authorization", Cookie implementation will be added (https://learn.microsoft.com/pt-br/aspnet/core/fundamentals/app-state?view=aspnetcore-7.0).
 Need to create refresh token mechanism (https://www.youtube.com/watch?v=HsypCNm56zs).
 I also plan to add Cache for storing the refresh token.
+Need also to add http redirection.

+### Production

+When moving into production, must set a secure HTTPS certificate.

 ### Others